Helping people communicate and connect across cultural differences has been a core component of my life’s mission.

 - Hold myself and my business accountable for mistakes and seek to remedy them to the fullest extent possible

-- Continuously reflect on, and evaluate, the privilege we experience, and use that privilege as agency to advance social change
+- Continuously reflect on, and evaluate, the privilege I experience, and use that privilege as agency to advance social change

 My business will:

-- Provide clients with donor engagement services that inspire empathy
+- Provide clients with donor engagement services that increase self-awareness, build empathy, and inspire positive action

-- Provide our clients with training and resources that elevate their intercultural competence
+- Provide clients with training and resources that elevate their intercultural awareness

-- Refrain from participating in any activity that is, or could potentially, exploit, demoralize, or demean the dignity or humanity of a group or individual
+- Refrain from participating in any activity that is, or could potentially, exploit, demoralize, or demean a group or individual

 - Partner with organizations that demonstrate a similar commitment to equity